Doorways To the Presence of SpiritBy Dr. Margaret Paul

 But it is not enough for many of us for this to happen occasionally.
 We want this in our lives all the time.
 What can we do to consciously open ourselves to an experience of the Presence of Spirit?

 The love, compassion, peace, joy, and truth that is Spirit is here all the time.
 It is what we live in and is the essence of what lives within us.
 But in order to experience it, we have to be open to it.
-Our hearts and minds have to be open to receiving the Presence of Spirit.
+Our heart, mind, and body have to be open to receiving the Presence of Spirit.

 Gratitude and Appreciation